Monitor lizard: Conservation

+In Kerala, Andhra Pradesh, Karnataka, Telangana and all other parts of South India, catching or killing of monitor lizards is banned under the Protected Species Act.

 Evolution

-Varanus is the only living member of the family Varanidae.
-Varanidae last shared a common ancestor with their closest living relatives, earless "monitors", during the Late Cretaceous.
-The oldest known members of Varanidae are known from the Late Cretaceous of Mongolia.
+Varanus is the only living genus of the family Varanidae.
+Varanids last shared a common ancestor with their closest living relatives, earless "monitors", during the Late Cretaceous.
+The oldest known varanids are from the Late Cretaceous of Mongolia.
 During the Eocene, the varanid Saniwa occurred in North America.
 The closest known relative of Varanus is Archaeovaranus from the Eocene of China, suggesting that the genus Varanus is of Asian origin.
 The oldest fossils of Varanus date to the early Miocene.

 Many of the species within the various subgenera also form species complexes with each other: